larb0b/irixports/README.md

 # irixports

-Simple port system for IRIX that's designed to be able to run on a fresh install.
+Simple ports system for IRIX that's designed to be able to run on a fresh install.

 ## Bootstrapping